Seddryck/Schemathief/README.md

 - Long: `--parser`
 - Description: Specifies the parser to use (YAML, JSON, XML).
 - Accept: single value.
 - Mandatory: no expect if `--stdin` is specified.
-When omitted $TemplateNamePascalCase$ will select the parser based on the extension of the source file
+When omitted Schemathief will select the parser based on the extension of the source file
 - Example: `-r YAML` or `--parser=YAML`

 ### Parser files' extension association option